Foster a Child, Foster a Future

 - Angels social workers are experts in the needs of babies and toddlers holding high degrees as licensed clinical social workers and masters-level entry position requirements.

 - Angels Foster Care operates as a Foster Family Agency (FFA) licensed by the state of California to operate in Santa Barbara County and Southern San Luis Obispo County.
-We are a non-profit (501c3), private agency with offices in Santa Barbara and Orcutt, and serve local children newborn through age three.
+We are a non-profit (501c3), private agency with offices in Santa Barbara and Orcutt, and serve local children newborn through age three, and siblings up to age five.

 What is a Resource Family?